-I shall be a new man when relieved of the dead weight, and live till Saturday in the hope of seeing a arousing the people of Birmingham from their lethargy, Star full of decisions, one way or the other.
-My and stimulating them to a united action, for the attainmotto ever has been, "Never trust a man a second ment of that great object, namely, the Charter.
-During time, who has deceived you once;" and I require to be am able to form some little idea of their designs and judged by the strictest lines of my own rule.
-It is intentions, so far as regards the carrying out the prinbreathes an angry, jealous, sneaking, cowardly, undergrowl snari at every project I have recommended. to us to invite many, nearly all of those who have rid of me first, and O'Brien after; and then they would a committee, for the purpose of investigating the plan, joined, to take the management of our cause into their deal very summarily with all the others, in succession, and said, should that committee decide in favour of its hands?
+Let us now have the country's voice upon the two cause upon which depends the happiness of many weight, and live till Saturday in the hope of seeing a arousing the people of Birmingham from their lethargy, motto ever has been, " Never trust a man a second time, who has deceived you once;" and I require to be judged by the strictest lines of my own rule.
+It is intentions, so far as regards the carrying out the prinbreathes an angry, jealous, sneaking, cowardly, under-But let the working men look the list over, and judge growl snarl at every project I have recommended. for themselves, and ask whether it was not insolence Cover their treachery how they will, they want to get hands?
 Just look at the Russian rump pinned to their down to my fustian jackets, who would be sold all in

-I can be banished, but I never will betray you.
-These are my conditions-till they are decided upon, one way or other, farewell.
+I can be banished, but I never will betray you These are my conditions-till they are decided upon. one way or other, farewell.

-FEARGUS O'CONNOR.
+I am, your Friend, FEARGUS O'CONNOR.